Belfast : How does political conflict influence identity, memory and family choices?

 What ?
 When?
 Where?
 Who?

-Use the vocabulary of the description.
+Write proper questions and answers and use the vocabulary of the description.

 .